jfrioux/pollen/README.md

 2. Copy the content of `hooks.json.sample` on `<env>/lib/hooks/hooks.json` to inform Flor about the new hooks.
    This is where you can extend the events you want to monitor.
+     - Remember to keep the quotes around `points` (e.g. `point: "return"`) to avoid issues with reserved keywords.
 3. By default Pollen will contact your hook handler at `http://localhost:3000/hookhandler/`.
 This can be controlled through Flor/Flack's configuration (`<env>/etc/conf.json`) as follow: